Sarina

 Sarina is positioned among the lower quartile of areas assessed nationally for population growth based on AreaSearch's assessment of recent, and medium term trends

-Based on analysis of ABS population updates for the broader area, as of Nov 2025, Sarina's estimated population is around 5,870.
-This reflects an increase of 251 people since the 2021 Census, which reported a population of 5,619.
-The change was inferred from AreaSearch's estimate of resident population at 5,853 following examination of the latest ERP data release by the ABS (June 2024), and an additional 33 validated new addresses since the Census date.
+As of Feb 2026, the population of the suburb of Sarina is estimated at around 5,883 people.
+This reflects an increase of 264 people since the 2021 Census, which reported a population of 5,619 people.
+The change was inferred from AreaSearch's resident population estimate of 5,854 in Jun 2024, based on examination of the latest ERP data release by the ABS and an additional 38 validated new addresses since the Census date.
 This level of population equates to a density ratio of 23 persons per square kilometer.
-Sarina's 4.5% growth since census positions it within 2.3 percentage points of the SA3 area (6.8%), demonstrating competitive growth fundamentals.
-Population growth for the area was primarily driven by interstate migration, contributing approximately 54.0% of overall population gains during recent periods.
+Sarina's growth rate of 4.7% since census positions it within 2.4 percentage points of its SA3 area (7.1%).
+Population growth was primarily driven by interstate migration, contributing approximately 54.0% of overall population gains during recent periods.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
 For areas not covered and years post-2032, Queensland State Government's SA2 area projections are adopted, released in 2023 based on 2021 data.
-Considering projected demographic shifts, a population increase just below the median of Australia's non-metropolitan areas is expected for Sarina (SA2), with an expected growth of 782 persons to 2041, reflecting a gain of 14.2% in total over the 17 years.
+Considering projected demographic shifts, the suburb is expected to grow by 779 persons to 2041, reflecting a gain of 13.8% over the 17 years.

 Frequently Asked Questions - Population